juliusarolovitch/juliusarolovitch/README.md

-undergrad in ece & robotics @ cmu.. interested in planning and learning for robotic manipulation and multi-agent planning. robots are cool, robots that help people are even cooler.
+undergrad in ece & robotics @ cmu.. interested in planning and learning for robotic manipulation and multi-agent applications. robots are cool, robots that help people are even cooler.